Scientific Name: Alnus rubra

 Tree: 60-100 ft tall, 1-2 ft trunk diameter

 Properties: Light tan to reddish brown in color, with no noticeable difference between heartwood and sapwood.
 Color darkens and reddens with age.
 A soft wood with a straight grain and fine texture.
-Can be found in both knotty and clear grades, though even clear alder is likely to have the occasional small knot.
+Can be found in both knotty and superior grades, though Superior Alder is likely to have an occasional small knot.

 Workability: Due to its softness, Alder is very easy to work with both hand and power tools, though care should be taken not to tend or scuff it.
 It holds glue very well, and stains and finishes beautifully, and can be stained to emulate other species of wood, including Walnut and Cherry.
 It also is easy to turn and carve into specialty pieces.

-Common Uses: Interior trim moulding, furniture, cabinets, musical instruments, veneer, and turned and carved objects.
-Because it comes in both knotty and clear versions, it can be used in various applications for either a clean or a rustic look.
+Uses: Interior trim moulding, furniture, cabinets, musical instruments, veneer, and turned and carved objects.

 Fun Fact: Alder is a traditional and oft-recommended wood for smoking fish, especially salmon.
 It does not have the heavy smoke taste of hickory or other woods, and that keeps it from overwhelming the flavor of the salmon.

-S4S material has been surfaced on four sides and sanded.
+S4S boards are surfaced on four sides and ready to use.